 Monitoring is available in all regions.
-The DigitalOcean Agent must be installed on all participating Droplets.
+The DigitalOcean metrics agent must be installed on all participating Droplets.

-The DigitalOcean Agent is an open-source Go utility that forwards basic metrics about your Droplet to the DigitalOcean metrics backend.
+The DigitalOcean metrics agent is an open-source Go utility that forwards basic metrics about your Droplet to the DigitalOcean metrics backend.

-The Agent currently supports Ubuntu 14.04 and higher, CentOS 6 and higher, Debian 8, and Fedora 28.
+The metrics agent currently supports Ubuntu 14.04 and higher, CentOS 6 and higher, Debian 8, and Fedora 28.

-The Agent service runs as an unprivileged user with access to only three directories:
+The metrics agent service runs as an unprivileged user with access to only three directories:

-/proc: Where the Agent collects data about the current state of the system
+/proc: Where the metrics agent collects data about the current state of the system

-/var/opt: Where the Agent writes its authentication information
+/var/opt: Where the metrics agent writes its authentication information

 /opt/digitalocean: The binary’s home directory

-The Agent reports the top process names to the metrics endpoint.
+The metrics agent also reports the process names to the metrics endpoint, which DigitalOcean uses internally in aggregate to help guide product priorities.
 It does not report on environmental variables or process arguments to avoid exposing potentially sensitive information.

-The DigitalOcean Agent uses ports 80 and 443 for outgoing data.
+The DigitalOcean metrics agent uses ports 80 and 443 for outgoing data.
 Inbound access is not required.
-Since the Agent only uses the ports for outbound data, you can safely run a web server without interference.
+Since the metrrics agent only uses the ports for outbound data, you can safely run a web server without interference.

 Port 80 is used to contact the DigitalOcean metadata service to obtain an authentication token.
-The Agent uses this token to authenticate to the metrics backend and encrypt its transmissions.
+The metrics agent uses this token to authenticate to the metrics backend and encrypt its transmissions.

 It is not possible to revert to the original graphs once the metrics agent has been enabled.